dgeb/grunt-ember-templates/README.md

 #### Config Example

-A common configuration might be to combine the `amd` and `templateBaseDir` options as follows:
+A common configuration might be to combine the `amd` and `templateBasePath` options as follows:

 ``` javascript